-A new channel exam will be accomplished in FY 14 along with the issuance of an updated channel statement to navigation users.
-FY 14 funding capability exists for minimal operation and maintenance caretaker tasks, and response to public inquires (\$25,000).
+A new channel exam will be accomplished in FY 15 along with the issuance of an updated channel statement to navigation users.
+FY 15 funding capability exists for minimal operation and maintenance caretaker tasks, and response to public inquires.
 The State of Delaware recently completed maintenance dredging of the Federal navigation channel.
-This project will ensure safe navigation for commercial fishing and recreational boating, while the clean sand removed is being used to protect homes along the south beach.
+This project provided safe navigation for commercial fishing and recreational boating, while the clean sand removed during the dredging process was used to protect homes along the south beach.